confluentinc/kafka-rest/docs/api.rst

    :>json string base_uri: Base URI used to construct URIs for subsequent requests against this consumer instance.
 This
                            will be of the form ``http://hostname:port/consumers/consumer_group/instances/instance_id``.

+   :statuscode 422:
+          * Error code 42204 -- Invalid consumer configuration.
+One of the settings specified in the request contained an invalid value.

    **Example request**:

    .. sourcecode:: http